ecostech/rosabridge/README.md

 # rosabridge

-ROS proxy node to expand and relay abridged messages received over bandwidth limited connections.
+ROS proxy nodes to expand and relay abridged messages received over bandwidth limited connections.

 Useful for resource limited devices like arduino or anything using rosserial to be able to publish messages that may otherwise be too large or bandwidth intensive to publish.